manilpuri9/DevOps-for-CI-CD/README.md

     id_rsa  id_rsa.pub  known_hosts

    I copy the id_rsa.pub in the servers .ssh file

-   4.
-   5.
+     ssh-copy-id manil@34.239.119.91

+   I already created user named manil in my aws instance.
+So i copied the RSA Public key-pair there in the directory /root/.ssh/authorized_key

+   5. Now when I login to the machine, i dont need any password, I am authonticated automatically through my RSA private-key.

+    ssh manil@34.239.119.91
+ ### II.
+Using Ansible
+ Now, Since i have already installed ansible and i also configred my remote machine to login through RSA key-pair, i         can include my remote machine in ansible inventory so that i can use it through ansible.
+   I am running simple playbook for deploying my portfolio site on the machines included in my inventory